Welcome to JetNation.com

 Anyway, the calendar has turned, just as it always does.
 I’m looking forward to a promising off-season, just as I always do.
 Above all, I’m glad I get to share it here.

-I'm now writing daily fantasy baseball/football articles and updates.
-Check out the latest here, then get your butt straight back to Jet Nation.
+I write daily fantasy sports articles and updates.
+Check out the latest, then get your butt straight back to Jet Nation.

 0 user(s) are reading this topic